nhat-le/switching-simulations/doc/README.md

 Adjust the cell in this notebook which says ``agent_type = 'qlearning' ``.
 The type can be `'qlearning'` or `'inf-based'`

+* Note on fitting procedure: sigmoidal curves are with reference to t = 0 at the first trial in the block.
+For example, if offset = 1, this means that at trial 2, P(correct) = 0.5

 #### Notable parameters:
 ```
 - N_iters = 50